18F/C2/doc/authorization.md

 a User with a `client_slug` of **ncr** MAY only create a NCR `WorkOrder` and not any other kind of Proposal.

-1. Any User MAY view any Proposal consistent with their `client_slug` and MAY add themselves as an Observer to that Proposal.

-1. Any User MAY add any other User with the same `client_slug` as an Observer on any Proposal consistent with their `client_slug`.
+1. Any Subscriber MAY add another User with the same `client_slug` as an Observer to the subscribed Proposal.

 1. Only the Requester of a Proposal MAY edit or cancel the Proposal.